NielsenSalesEngineering/Demo/Demo/README.md

 ### Observing Play and Pause Events

 Watch the playback rate for changes to handle pauses.
-A rate of 0 is paused 1 is normal playback.
+A rate of 0 is paused.
+1 is normal playback.

     if ([path isEqualToString:@"rate"]) {
         if ([self.avPlayerViewcontroller.player rate]) {